KiritiReddy3/KiritiReddy3/README.md

-- 👋 Hi, I’m @KiritiReddy3
+- 👋 Hi, I’m @KiritiReddy
 - 👀 I’m interested in performing ml models
 - 🌱 I’m currently learning to use copilot
 - 💞️ I’m looking to collaborate on time series forecasting